 By Clifford S. Fishman

-Clifford S. Fishman is a long-time member of Congregation Tikvat Israel in Rockville and is a professor emeritus of law at Catholic University of America.
+Clifford S. Fishman, a longtime member of Tikvat Israel Congregation in Rockville, is a professor emeritus of law at Catholic University.